Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

-If private tuition is provided by a sole proprietor or partner (see section 6), the VAT consequences are:
+If private tuition is provided by a sole proprietor or partner (see section 6), the VAT consequences are that the tuition:

-- the tuition that employees or other helpers carry out is standard-rated
+- that employees or other helpers carry out is standard-rated

-Tuition in English as a foreign language (EFL) supplied by a commercial provider
+Tuition in English as a foreign language supplied by a commercial provider

-If tuition in English as a foreign language (see section 9) is supplied by a commercial provider, the VAT consequences are:
+If tuition in English as a foreign language (EFL) (see section 9) is supplied by a commercial provider, the VAT consequences are that: